 BlackRock Funds Axed

-In addition to shoring up the number of investment options that jibe with donors’ values, we’ve taken steps to eliminate funds that don’t jibe with many conservative- and libertarian-leaning donors.
+In addition to shoring up the number of fund options that align with donors’ values, we’ve taken steps to eliminate funds that don’t jibe with many conservative- and libertarian-leaning donors.
 For example, among our managed-fund offerings with Merrill Lynch, we’ve eliminated BlackRock investment funds.

 BlackRock—the “world’s largest asset manager,” according to the Washington Post—in April made headlines after a Wall Street Journal exposé listed the firm as one among many that antagonized conservative voters and acted in an anti-free enterprise manner (i.e. gobbling up single-family homes at the expense of middle-class and first-time homebuyers).